-These are projects that bring money in.
+These are projects that generate income for you.

 For example, you may decide to sell some "Lazy Assets," which, in this context, are things or investments that you own that have value but are not giving you a good return on your investment (monetary or otherwise).

 For example, one of my clients decided to sell an RV that they rarely used and another client had collected \$10,000 worth of designer purses that she no longer felt she needed.